Iceland South Coast Tour A Day Trip to Vik from Reykjavik by JetSettingFools.com

 Reynisfjara Black Beach Iceland at winter

-At the base, visitors can wander inside an enormous cliffside cave.
-In ideal weather, adventurous travelers can hike to the top of the cliff for a stunning viewpoint across Southern Iceland.
+At the base, you can wander inside an enormous cave.
+In ideal weather, adventurous travelers can hike to the top for a stunning viewpoint.

 Iceland's South Coast Skogar Museum JetSetting Fools